2015 Alumna Caroline Collins is an Anchor and Reporter for WFMJ in Youngstown, Ohio

 Point Park University offers a wide variety of classes and schedules to choose from, allowing me to model all throughout college.
 I've been featured on national advertisements for Dick's Sporting Goods, Golf Galaxy, Rue 21, Fisher Price, Jo- Ann Fabric, among others.
 I was featured in local television commercials, including Eyetique, Latrobe Ford and Chevrolet.
 Between golf team, modeling, internships, studying and other extracurricular activities, it was a busy four years, but some of the best of my life.
 I am now planning to apply to Point Park's online M.A. in Communication Technology program!

-More About: U-View, internships, School of Communication, broadcast reporting, broadcast reporting, alumni, scholarships, success story, Downtown Pittsburgh, online programs, athletics, M.A. in communication technology
+More About: U-View, internships, School of Communication, broadcast reporting, alumni, scholarships, success story, Downtown Pittsburgh, KDKA, online programs, athletics, M.A. in communication technology